Can you help me? Can I trust you? What makes you legit? These questions run through my mind when I look for help. I assume you ask them too.

 Education & Training: what makes me legit?

-I am an International Coach Federation (ICF) accredited coach (ACC).
+I am an International Coach Federation (ICF) professional certified coach (PCC).
 That’s the best starting place for establishing my coaching credibility.
 The ICF is THE place to be accredited, and I have earned their official thumbs up to my coaching skills, experience, and training.
 As an ACC with over ten years of coaching experience I’ve served coaching clients in the US and internationally.

 I earned a Master’s degree in Higher Education and Organizational Change from UCLA’s graduate school of Education and Information Studies (named the nation’s top graduate school of education by U.S. News and World Report in their 2019 annual rankings of American Graduate Educational Institutions.)